From London to Bath: 5 Best Ways to Get There

 On This Page:

-The first stop after departing London's centrally located Victoria Coach Station is Windsor Castle, a residence of the British Royal Family for over 900 years.
-Here, you'll spend an hour seeing highlights, including the magnificent State Apartments and famous St. George's Chapel, scene of numerous royal weddings, including that between Prince Harry and Meghan Markle.
+Here, you'll spend an hour seeing Windsor Castle highlights, including the magnificent State Apartments and famous St. George's Chapel, scene of numerous royal weddings, including that between Prince Harry and Meghan Markle.
 Then it's back on the bus to Stonehenge for another hour-long stop.

 Commentary is provided for this attraction via state-of-the-art digital maps and an extremely informative audio guide.
 One of the top things to do in Stonehenge is to pop into the visitor center before your departure — the displays of artifacts and exhibits are fascinating.